ultrapaul0816/ZoeFitnessPortal/replit.md

 - **Nutrition Section**: Features modernized badge designs, enhanced readability, and color-coordinated card styling.
 - **Profile Personalization**: Extensive fields for postpartum-specific fitness customization.
 - **Program Access Control**: The `hasProgramAccess` function checks both the `programPurchases` table (for direct purchases) and the `memberPrograms` table (for admin enrollments), ensuring enrolled users can access program content.
+- **Progress Photo Tracking**: Dedicated page (`/progress`) for before/after photo uploads to track transformation progress.
+Photos are stored securely via Cloudinary with database metadata.
+Users can upload a "start" photo and a "finish" photo, with preview, delete, and replace functionality.
+Accessible via the hamburger menu navigation in the "Progress Photos" section.

 ### Deployment Architecture
 - **Development Mode**: Uses Vite dev server with HMR.